Tom Coleman papers, 1916-2004

 Biographical Note

 Thomas Paul Coleman was born April 24, 1922 in Spring Vale, Minnesota.
 In 1944, he joined the Navy.
-He graduated from Bethel College in 1948, and as an M.D. from the University of Minnesota in 1953.
+He graduated from Bethel College in 1948, and received an M.D. from the University of Minnesota from 1953.
 With his wife, Elaine Westlund, whom he married in 1954, he had three children: Judith Arlene Peterson, William James, and Eric Donald.
-He became a medical missionary to Ethiopia affiliated witht the Baptist General Conference throughout the 1950s to the 1970s.
+They became a medical missionaries to Ethiopia affiliated with the Baptist General Conference throughout the 1950s to the 1970s.
+In 1972, he was awarded Bethel's Alumnus of the Year.
 Between 1987 and 2002, he volunteered in several medical missions under the Cameroon Baptist Convention.
-In 1972, he was awarded Bethel's Alumnus of the Year.
-He died October 21, 2020.
+He was honored by a Cameroon Fon by being give titles of Fai and Shey.
+Tom died in 2020, and Elaine died in 2023.

 Extent